Skip to content

 js

-import { addCreatedAt, addUpdatedAt } from './helpers'
+import { addCreatedAt, addUpdatedAt } from './helpers/index.js'

 const pokedexModule = magnetar.collection('pokedex', {